New Zealand – Clinical Trial Regulatory Process

 New Zealand has two types of approved Ethics Committee (EC) that conduct ethical reviews of clinical trials

-- Institutional Ethics Committees (IEC), used for late-phase research involving humans, originating from that specific institution.
+• Institutional Ethics Committees (IEC) handle late-phase research involving humans originating from that specific institution.

 The New Zealand Health and Disability Ethics Committee (HDEC) administers the ethics approval system, which applies to interventional clinical trials regardless of whether they are trials that require approval under Section 30 of the Medicines Act.
 [2]